Parents face fines for bad school parking

 - Parking fines to be introduced at Bangor hospital

+Cabinet member for young people, Councillor Richard Young said: "Despite the best efforts of schools, the council's parking team and PCSOs to tackle this recurring problem, some drivers continue to park dangerously and illegally, and are putting the lives of children at risk as well as contributing to traffic congestion at peak times."

+He added he hoped the move would prove "a major deterrent" and encourage drivers to park more considerately.

-In Porthcawl, a mother said the issue was making school grounds dangerous, adding: "It has to be safe when children go to school but parents park irresponsibly."
+In Porthcawl, one mother said the issue was making school grounds dangerous, adding: "It has to be safe when children go to school but parents park irresponsibly."

 Another called it a "huge problem", saying: "Someone will get hurt [without action]."